tombedor/google-automations/significant_dates_reminders/README.md

 # Significant Dates Reminders

 This Google Apps Script project sends reminders for birthdays and other significant dates from your Google Calendars.
+Written in TypeScript for better type safety and code quality.

 ## Setup